firebase/firebase-cpp-sdk/README.md

   > You will have to run Strings once from the command line to accept the
     EULA before it will work as part of the build process.

-Note that we include the Gradle wrapper, which if used will acquire the necessary version of Gradle for you.
+**Note:** We include the Gradle wrapper, which can be used to acquire the necessary Gradle version.

 ### Prerequisites for iOS/tvOS

+In order to to build the libraries for iOS or tvOS, you need the following prerequisites:
 The following prerequisites are required when building the libraries for iOS or tvOS.
 - [Cocoapods](https://cocoapods.org/)